bqworks/slider-pro/docs/api.md

 >Sets the size of the visible area, allowing for more slides to become visible near the selected slide.

 >*Default value:* 'auto'

+#### centerSelectedSlide ####

+>Indicates whether the selected slide will be in the center of the slider, when there are more slides visible at a time.
+If set to false, the selected slide will be in the left side of the slider.

+>*Default value:* true

+#### rightToLeft ####

+>Indicates if the direction of the slider will be from right to left, instead of the default left to right.

+>*Default value:* false

 #### breakpoints ####